nobe4/nobe4.github.io/content/posts/accents.md

 ## How to type accents?

 Typing accents requires a whole lot of processing that seems counter-intuitive at first glance.
-For a user, "pressing the key with é" and "seeing é on the screen" are so common, that we rarely try to understand what is going on under the hood.
+For a user, "tapping the key with é" and "seeing é on the screen" are so common, that we rarely try to understand what is going on under the hood.